MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 - A `threadprivate` directive (see the following section) is provided to make file- scope, namespace-scope, or static block-scope variables local to a thread.

-- Clauses that may be specified on the directives to control the sharing attributes of variables for the duration of the parallel or work-sharing constructs are described in [Section 2.7.2](2-7-2-data-sharing-attribute-clauses.md) on page 25.
+- Clauses that may be specified on the directives to control the sharing attributes of variables for the duration of the parallel or work-sharing constructs are described in [section 2.7.2](#272-data-sharing-attribute-clauses).

 ### 2.7.1 threadprivate directive